-What is your observation about the spectral lines of an unknown source?
+You are given an unknown source, which produces spectral lines.
 Is it possible to determine the wavelengths of these spectral lines?
 If so how?
-Explain.
+Explain in words.

 CHECKPOINT 4 :

 - Show your TA all the experimental data, analysis, and graphs for all parts of the experiment. - Explain to the TA whether the measured data support your expectations.